 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #EarthDayDriveAway #CollectiveBias

 It’s the beginning of road trip season, and we have a few trips planned for our family – all by car.
 While we do enjoy traveling and exploring different areas, we also are looking to save money and waste less when we travel.
-With a little preparation (for my car, using Mobil 1™ High Mileage oil and for packing, using packing cubes and prepping food ahead of time), we can accomplish all of our goals and still have a fun time.
+With a little preparation (for my car, using Mobil 1™ High Mileage oil and for packing, using packing cubes and prepping food ahead of time.

 I’m no stranger to long road trips.
 Growing up, I often had to make the trip to NY from NC during the summer.
 Sometimes the trip would be broken up into two days, and occasionally we would try to make the trip in just one day.
 Even in college, I once drove to New York with friends for spring break.
 While the travels can be fun, they can also be pricey if you aren’t careful – and a little wasteful.
 We try to travel on the cheap and have learned a lot over the years when it comes to traveling with kids!